the-teachingRSE-project/competencies/competencies.md

 being software engineers, we cherish that we have to take responsibility for our tools.
 We continue with core competencies that have been intentionally formulated abstractly without referencing any particular information-processing device.
-As expected, we draw equally upon notions from SE and research, but find that we likewise require teamwork capabilities.
+As expected, we draw equally upon notions from \ac{SE} and research, but find that we likewise require teamwork capabilities.
 We continue with detailing these competencies in various dimensions and find that a different amount is required in different positions and scientific domains,